 In summary, the average 15-year old car will survive for another three years.
 And it makes sense to keep driving that car if maintenance and repair expenses can stay below $9000 total over those three years.
 A single $2500 transmission fix needs to be graded against that $9000 total.

 Headed to the Junkyard: Final Thoughts on Cost of Car Ownership

 Time to scrap this article!
 I hope you walk away with much greater understanding of the cost of car ownership.
 We covered:

 - Government mileage reimbursement

 - When it makes sense to take a flight

 - When to repair an old car

 Was this article a Ferrari?
 Or a Pinto?
+I think understanding the cost to drive is pretty important.
 If you have feedback, I’d love to hear it.
 Drop a comment below before you hit the road.

 This article—just like every other—is supported by readers like you.